brycewray/hugo-site/content/posts/2019/12/packing-up.md

 [^CRA]: Same is true for Create React App, for that matter, but that's a completely different subject.

 So, I began to wonder, what if I could learn to use Eleventy with a bundler?
-Eleventy by itself is pretty cool---but, with a bundler, too&nbsp;.&nbsp;.&nbsp;.&nbsp;?
+Eleventy by itself is pretty cool --- but, with a bundler, too&nbsp;.&nbsp;.&nbsp;.&nbsp;?

 ## A leg up

 As [previously described](/posts/2019/09/why-left-hugo-eleventy/), I was familiar with Eleventy.
 The X factor on this was going to be webpack.
 While it's apparently considerably easier to configure than were earlier versions, it's no walk in the park.

 However, this is where my months of wrangling with Gatsby (and, a few times, with [Create React App](https://create-react-app.dev)) came in handy.
-Had I not been through that already, I'd probably have wilted quickly whenever I ran into the inevitable glitches while trying to set things just right for webpack to do its thing---including having separate configs for development and production.
+Had I not been through that already, I'd probably have wilted quickly whenever I ran into the inevitable glitches while trying to set things just right for webpack to do its thing --- including having separate configs for development and production.
 But, by now, it was no biggie.
 That's *not* to say it was easy.

 I *highly* encourage anyone considering taking up webpack to spend plenty of time reading applicable parts of the excellent webpack documentation, as well as finding and perusing online repositories of code from people who have built their sites with webpack.
-Of particular use in this case---putting Eleventy together with webpack---was [Ray Villalobos](https://7ty.tech/about)'s [Seven](https://7ty.tech).
+Of particular use in this case --- putting Eleventy together with webpack --- was [Ray Villalobos](https://7ty.tech/about)'s [Seven](https://7ty.tech).
 If you, too, want to mix Eleventy and webpack, you can't do better than to examine [Mr. Villalobos's code](https://github.com/planetoftheweb/seven).

 ## So what do we get?